sankalpie/PiNacle-Coder-v2/README.md

     - The Time Limit, Memory Limit, Tags
     - A code editor to write code with support for C++, Java, JavaScript and Python 👩‍💻
     - A results section which provides the judgement based on the solution coded by the user (button turns 🟠 when sample test cases pass and 🟢 when ALL test cases pass)

+# Getting Started
+1. Clone the repository
+2. Install the dependencies using npm `npm i` or yarn `yarn install`
+3. Use the existing API (n point) or upload make your own API.
+The structure of the api must be as follows: [Hugging Face API](https://huggingface.co/datasets/deepmind/code_contests)

 # Tech-Stacks Used
 ### Front-end